levelzerotechnology/directadmin-go/README.md

 # DirectAdmin Go SDK

 Interface with a DirectAdmin installation using Go.

-This library supports both the legacy/default DirectAdmin API, as well as their new modern API that's still in active development.
+This library supports both the legacy/default DirectAdmin API, and their new modern API still in active development.

 **Note: This is in an experimental state.
-While it's being used in production, the library is very likely to change (especially in-line with DA's own changes).
-DA features are being added as needed on our end, but PRs are always welcome!**
+While it's being used in production, the library is very likely to change ( especially in-line with DA's own changes).
+DA features are being added as needed on our end, but PRs are always welcome!
+**

-**If you wonder why something has been handled in an unusual way, it's most likely a workaround required by one of DA's many quirks.**
+**If you wonder why something has been handled unusually, it's most likely a workaround required by one of DA's many quirks.**

 ## Login as Admin / Reseller / User

 To open a session as an admin/reseller/user, follow the following code block:

 ```go